 Page templates use the Published Version of a Page; they are not specific to the version in which the Page was made a template.

 A Wiki article's version number is visible in its information panel.
-Unlike Files and Pages, you can compare past versions of wiki articles; however, you can't revert to a previous wiki version.
+Similar to Files and Pages, you can compare past versions of wiki articles and can revert to a previous wiki version.

 Actions that create new wiki versions